kapoorlakshya/kapoorlakshya.github.io/_posts/2019-1-6-record-your-browser-based-automated-tests.md

 <b>Advanced Usage</b>

-You can further configured FFmpeg through the `:advanced` key in your `opts` Hash.
+You can further configure FFmpeg through the `:advanced` key in your `opts` Hash.

 ```ruby